 Cognitive-behavioral therapy (CBT), a type of psychotherapy, combines two therapeutic approaches, cognitive therapy, and behavioral therapy.
 Cognitive therapy focuses on understanding and changing present dysfunctional behaviors and thoughts rather than past experiences.
 Behavioral therapy seeks to treat mental disorders by identifying and changing self-deprecating and damaging behaviors.

-Cognitive-behavioral therapy, a problem-oriented therapy, helps people identify, understand and change dysfunctional behaviors related to their problems.
+Cognitive-behavioral therapy, a problem-oriented therapy, helps people identify, understand and change dysfunctional behavior related to their problems.
 It is an evidence-based approach that is most effective for addiction recovery from alcohol, marijuana, cocaine, and methamphetamine.
-Simultaneously, poly-substance abuse (or dependence on multiple drugs) is not as effective as some other therapy forms might be.
+Cognitive Therapy is not as effective for poly-substance abuse as some other therapy forms might be”?

 In this type of therapy, while the past is considered, utmost importance is placed on identifying and modifying present dysfunctional patterns, behaviors, emotions, and thoughts that harm the patient’s well-being.